 Kubernetes costs explained: nodes, egress, load balancers, and observability

 Kubernetes bills are rarely just nodes.
 A planning-safe estimate includes: node baseline + network (egress/NAT) + load balancers + logs/metrics.
-This hub links the key guides and calculators to avoid thin compute-only models.
+Move into the sizing workflow or the non-node completeness page only after the broader Kubernetes cost shape is clear.

 1) Nodes (the baseline)